Tools that Truly Help

 One of my favourite things that I found in a thrift shop is an oil decanter.
 Made by a Company that’s over a hundred years old that not only make oil decanters but started the Company Sansone by specialising in olive oil pressing, this gift to myself is made with superior quality material and smart design.
 My stainless steel oil decanter usually costs from 29 €.
 Bargain hunter here, saw it from a distance and knew it was something worth having and left the shop with decanter in hand, grin on her face and a mere 4.90€ out of pocket. 🙂

 However if it’s something that you really need and can’t afford, choose a cheaper alternative until you save enough and then treat yourself.
 For instance, I would love a very sophisticated stand mixer, with all the impressive attachments, but most start from €600 euro.
 People have been mixing by hand for centuries, so I guess there’s always that option but often, a machine that effortlessly does it for you is so convenient.
-Don’t get me wrong, I love kneading by hand, it’s sounds cliché but it honestly does have a soothing effect however there are some recipes that yield a better bread using a mixer and that for now, I’m inclined to agree with.
-Of course I can’t afford such domestic indulgence, so I was planning to buy a cheaper but good alternative.
+Don’t get me wrong, I love kneading by hand, in all honesty it does have a soothing effect, however there are some recipes that yield a better bread using a mixer and that for now, I’m inclined to agree with.
+Of course baking bread at home shouldn’t cost a small fortune, planning to buy a cheaper but good alternative will yield satisfactory results.
 There are satisfactory mixers on the market from 100 €.

 - The stand mixer.
 Put that under aspirations or give thanks if you already have one. 🙂